finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 Who should be the volunteers?  - list these.

-- You need to _reward_ people if you want them to volunteer:
+- You need to _reward_ people if you want them to volunteer.
+For example:
    - Improving the CV
    - Rewarding teams for engaging with open source practices.
+   - Public recognition by senior leadership team
+   - Oportunity to involve in shaping organisation's OS strategy

+Identifying the right [motivational drivers](https://growthoughtful.com/motivational-drivers-with-examples/) for your volunteers will help you define an engagement strategy that encourages the desired behaviour from them

 ### 5. Enable Action by Removing Barriers